Concerns and controversies at the 2022 Commonwealth Games: Shooting

 On 14 November 2019, officials from the CGF and IOA had a meeting in Delhi to discuss the exclusion of shooting and to find a solution.
 Afterwards, the CGF revealed that their team would attend the ISSF Extraordinary General Assembly in Munich, Germany in December 2019 to discuss how the sport can be involved in the 2022 Games.
 The IOA revealed they would wait for the meeting between the CGF and the ISSF before taking any decision on whether to boycott the 2022 Games in Birmingham.
 Later, the NRAI expressed its commitment to hosting a shooting competition in India before Birmingham 2022 and endorsed the idea of the IOA to allow medals won there to count towards the overall 2022 Commonwealth Games table even though as with the Olympics, a medals table is discouraged in the Commonwealth Games.
 On 30 December 2019, the IOA announced in its Annual General Meeting in Delhi that they will participate in the 2022 Commonwealth Games in Birmingham and will also bid for the 2026 or 2030 Commonwealth Games.

-In January 2020 it was proposed that shooting and archery competitions would take place in India some time before the Birmingham Games but count in the medal table.
+In January 2020, it was proposed that shooting and archery competitions would take place in India some time before the Birmingham Games but count in the medal table.
 The ISSF and the World Archery supported the decision.
 It was announced that CGF would review the decision of inclusion of shooting and archery with the Games partners by January or February 2020.

 On 4 February 2020, the House of Lords endorsed India's proposal to host the additional shooting and archery events for the 2022 Commonwealth Games.
 On 24 February 2020, the CGF announced that they had accepted India's proposal of hosting the archery and shooting events in India for the 2022 Commonwealth Games, but the two sports will be conducted as a separate event called as the Commonwealth Archery and Shooting Championships, which will be hosted in Chandigarh in January 2022.
 The CGF also confirmed that the medals won in the championships will be counted in the final medal table of the 2022 Commonwealth Games.
-The Commonwealth Archery and Shooting Championships 2022 were subsequently cancelled.
+As a result of the COVID-19 pandemic, the Commonwealth Archery and Shooting Championships 2022 were subsequently cancelled.

-Coronavirus outbreak
+Effects of the COVID-19 pandemic

 Preparations delay

-The Birmingham City Council had found that the preparations of the Games could be affected due to the worldwide coronavirus pandemic.
+The Birmingham City Council had found that the preparations of the Games could be affected due to the COVID-19 pandemic.
 The council revealed that the Games preparations, which include the construction of the Athletes' Village and the demolition of the Perry Barr flyover, could possibly face unexpected delays, due to a 20 per cent reduction in the workforce.